Everything you need to launch effective marketing campaigns that make people

 interested in your business and happy to be your customer.

 Traditional marketing succeeded by interrupting people with television ads, magazine ads, and other forms of media that jumped between consumers’ attention and what they were doing.
-For years, we accepted this as “normal” and marketing remained unchanged for decades.
-However, as marketing continued to interrupt us everywhere we turned, we started looking for ways to avoid advertising.
 Thanks to innovations like DVR and online ad-blockers, we now have more control over the advertising we consume.

 While most of us can agree that we don’t like invasive ads that disrupt what we’re doing – we still love to buy things that we want and need.
 We just prefer to seek out those companies on our own and to conduct personal research before talking with a sales rep.

 The purpose of inbound marketing is to make it easier for your company’s products and services to get discovered by your target customers and to provide them with the information they’re looking for to make a purchasing decision.

 One of the best things about HubSpot is how well it works for virtually all types of companies and industries.